 1. Review and Strategize Regularly

 Taking time at the end of each week to reflect and plan can help you to identify both your successes as well as areas where you can improve.
-Allotting a specific block of time for this review will give you a solid grasp of how productive you’ve been and where you need to make changes.
+Our first productivity tip is to allot a specific block of time for this review so that you have a solid grasp of how productive you’ve been and where you need to make changes.
 Then, you can use this information to help guide your planning for the week ahead.

 Be sure to weigh your weekly goals and accomplishments against your overall business goals to ensure you are continually working towards what is most important to you, and aren’t getting caught up in an unimportant or counterproductive task.

 Independent professionals often pride themselves on the ability to multitask—and it’s often a necessity, given the nature of independent work.
 But research has proven time and again that we do our best work when we have the freedom to focus our entire attention on one thing.

 Even if you feel as though you’re being more productive when you multitask, your performance can suffer.
 Our second productivity tip is to set aside a few hours each day to remove all distractions such as checking email, browsing social media or the internet, and answering phone calls.
 In this distraction-free environment, see if you experience an increase in real productivity.

 For the most part, if at all possible, it’s best to use your weekends to relax and refresh.
 This way, you can start the new week with a boost in energy and motivation—which leads to increased productivity.